bruno-janota/LambdaSchool_GuestLecture/README.md

 ### Prerequisites

-What things you need to install the software and how to install them pip install -r requirements.txt
+The easiest way to install the project requirements is to create a virtual environment, clone the repo, and install the requirements.txt file.

+conda create -n yourenvname python=3.6 anaconda source activate yourenvname pip install -r requirements.txt